The Punk Years

 VR Artist, Sculptor & Animator, Angie Taylor was a punk in the 1970’s and her work references the energy, anarchy and rebellion of the punk rock movement.
 She lived in Jamaica for a short time in 1981 before coming back to Scotland to attend art college.
 In Jamaica she leanred wood carving with her Jamaican Rastafarian friends.
 Because of this, and her passion for punk rock, her work has a naive/tribal quality.

 Angie has always incorporated politics into her work.
 She was a member of CND and supported Rock against Racism. she was also a founding member of Youth Against Tories in her home town in Scotland.
 She contributed political cartoons to fanzines such as FF magazine and deejayed in many of London’s gay clubs in her 20’s.

-After being arrested as part of the Poll Tax riots in the early nineties, she moved back to Scotland to study animation.
-She then freelanced as a motion graphic designer for 25 years.
+After graduating with a degree in sculpture and drawing in the mid-1980s, Angie got into digital art very early – via sampling and sequencing on Amiga computers.
+Eventually she learned animation and worked as a freelance motion graphic designer for 25 years.
 Through this she became an expert in After Effects and other software applications.
 She wrote books on design and worked with Adobe as a demo artists in the 90’s before giving it all up to follow her art.

 Angie’s work also expresses a a kinship with the natural world.
 Her early sculptures were of human-creature hybrids such as mermaids, sea creatures and man-eating plants.
 Angie has also focused much of her creative work on the poor souls who were persecuted during the witch trials in Scotland.